krishna-commits/researchgate-scrapper-api/README.md

 ## How it Works

-This example uses the Web Server Gateway Interface (WSGI) with Flask to enable handling requests on Vercel with Serverless Functions.
+The main aim of this code is to create a Flask RESTful API that can scrape and provide ResearchGate profile data in a structured JSON format, and Dockerize this Flask application for easier deployment and scalability.

 ## Running Locally

-Your application is now available at `http://localhost:5000`.
+Your application is now available at `http://127.0.0.1:5000/api?name=$profile-name of researchgate`.